360quadrants Releases List Of Best Marketing Automation Software Companies Of 2020

 360QUADRANTS COMPANY EVALUATION METHODOLOGY

-Top Companies in Marketing Automation Software have been rated using the following methodology –
+Top Marketing Automation Software companies have been rated using the following methodology –

-1. A highly experienced team of researchers and senior analysts conducts extensive research to generate a list of vendors.

-2. An algorithm is used to collect inputs from key stakeholders—industry experts, buyers, vendors, and 360Quadrants analysts—based on criteria for Product Maturity and Company Maturity.

 ABOUT 360QUADRANTS